If You Give a Mouse a Cookie (TV series)

 If You Give a Mouse a Cookie is an animated children's adventure comedy television series based on the 1985 book of the same name.
-The pilot was originally released on November 4, 2015; the series was later released on Amazon Video on November 7, 2017.
+The pilot was originally released on November 4, 2015; the series officially debuted on Amazon Video on November 7, 2017.

-The show was preceded by a Christmas special If You Give a Mouse a Christmas Cookie was released on November 24, 2016.
+The show was preceded by a Christmas special If You Give a Mouse a Christmas Cookie, which was released on November 24, 2016.
 The second season was released on September 27, 2019, with a Halloween special If You Give a Mouse a Pumpkin being released on October 25, 2019; a Valentine's Day special If You Give a Mouse a Valentine's Cookie was released on February 7, 2020.
 The series finale was released on October 14, 2021.

 Premise

 Based on the book series of the same name by Laura Numeroff and Felicia Bond, If You Give a Mouse a Cookie follows the daily adventures of Mouse, Pig, Moose, Dog, and Cat, as well as their several humans.